 Supporters of Smith’s bill, however, noted that the issues the bill deals with have been debated for more than a year both in the House and the Senate, where that chamber’s Judiciary Committee approved similar legislation in May.
 And Rep. Bob Goodlatte, R-Va., said that the measure is endorsed by some Internet-service providers, including members of the National Cable and Telecommunications Association, which have a strong interest in ensuring the integrity of the Internet.

 This has “been discussed, written about, and talked about for years,” Rep. Howard Berman, D-Calif., said.

 The legislation would give the attorney general authority to seek a court order that could require payment processors and online advertisers to stop doing business with sites “primarily dedicated to illegal or infringing activity.”
 It would bar search engines from returning results for such sites.
 The bill would also allow a court to order service providers to block U.S. users from accessing such sites.

 Support and criticism of the legislation is bipartisan.
 Nonetheless, the markup session got tense during the day-long debate and crossed into partisan waters when Rep. Sheila Jackson Lee, D-Texas, objected to a tweet from Rep. Steve King, R-Iowa, who also sits on the committee but was not in the hearing room at the time.
 He chirped that he was bored by Jackson Lee’s remarks.
 She said the tweet was offensive and skirmished with Rep. Jim Sensenbrenner, R-Wis., who called for her comments to be stricken from the record.
 Jackson Lee eventually backed off and the panel got back to its work.

-This article appears in the Dec.
-16, 2011, edition of National Journal Daily.
+This article appears in the December 16, 2011, edition of NJ Daily.